 Tilmon leads efficient No. 19 Missouri past South Carolina

-COLUMBIA, Mo.
-(AP) -- Jeremiah Tilmon had 19 points and 10 rebounds in another efficient performance, and No. 19 Missouri beat South Carolina 81-70 on Tuesday night.
+COLUMBIA, Mo. — Jeremiah Tilmon had 19 points and 10 rebounds in another efficient performance, and No. 19 Missouri beat South Carolina 81-70 on Tuesday night.

 Tilmon, who came in shooting a SEC-leading 74% from the floor, improved on that mark by going 8 of 11.
 With the exception of a nine-point game against No. 6 Tennessee on Dec.
 30, the big man has scored at least 14 points in every conference game.